RAR: Retrieving And Ranking Augmented MLLMs for Visual Recognition: Experiments

 \subsection{Fine-Grained Visual Recognition}

-We first evaluate our \methodname on the \textit{fine-grained visual recognition} setting defined in previous work \cite{liu2024democratizing}.
+We first evaluate our \methodname on the \textit{fine-grained visual recognition} setting defined in previous work ~\citep{liu2024democratizing}.
 We use only 3 unlabelled images per category to build our memory $\M$ for retrieving.
-Please refer to \cref{sec:appendx_more_details} for more implementation details.
+We use two synergistic metrics: Clustering Accuracy (cACC) and Semantic Similarity (sACC) to evaluate our method, following~\citep{liu2024democratizing}.
+Clustering Accuracy (cACC) mainly assesses the accuracy of clustering images within the same category, without considering the semantic relatedness of category labels.
+Complementing this, Semantic Similarity (sACC) measures the similarity between the names of categories in the clusters and the ground truth.

-\textbf{Baselines.} We follow~\cite{liu2024democratizing} to select four representative methods as our baselines to compare with: WordNet~\cite{miller1995wordnet}+CLIP, BLIP-2~\cite{li2023blip}, CaSED~\cite{conti2024vocabulary}, and FineR~\cite{liu2024democratizing}.
+\textbf{Baselines.} We follow~\citep{liu2024democratizing} to select four representative methods as our baselines to compare with: WordNet~\citep{miller1995wordnet}+CLIP, BLIP-2~\citep{li2023blip}, CaSED~\citep{conti2024vocabulary}, and FineR~\citep{liu2024democratizing}.

-\textbf{Averaged Results over 5 Datasets.} \cref{tab:exps_fgvr} summarizes the results and our \methodname achieves the top performance on both the cACC (58.5\%) and sACC (65.3\%) metrics.
+\textbf{Averaged Results over 5 Datasets.} Tab.~\ref{tab:exps_fgvr} summarizes the results and our \methodname achieves the top performance on both the cACC (58.5\%) and sACC (65.3\%) metrics.
 The WordNet+CLIP and CaSED baselines rely solely on CLIP for class name retrieval, yet often yield inaccurate predictions.
-In contrast, our method adds the additional ranking process with MLLMs, which increases the likelihood of correctly predicting those accurate yet initially lower-ranked candidates and thereby boosting the performance.
-Besides, FineR uses MLLM (\eg, BLIP-2) for fine-grained recognition via multi-round questioning-answering processes, which may demand more computational resources and struggle to scale efficiently with large vocabulary datasets.
+In contrast, our method adds the additional ranking process with MLLMs, which increases the likelihood of correctly predicting those accurate yet initially lower-ranked candidates and thereby boosts performance.
+Besides, FineR uses MLLM (\textit{e.g.}, BLIP-2) for fine-grained recognition via multi-round questioning-answering processes, which may demand more computational resources and struggle to scale efficiently with large vocabulary datasets.
 Conversely, our approach first retrieves candidates and then lets MLLMs make predictions on the candidates, optimizing both accuracy and efficiency.

+We can observe that \methodname did not achieve SOTA results on Dog-120 and Flower-102.
+This is because some baselines use exhaustive knowledge bases on specialized datasets: WordNet covers all ground-truth Dog-120 categories, and CaSED includes 101 of 102 ground-truth Flower-102 categories.
+As discussed in FineR~\citep{liu2024democratizing}, this leads to biased high performance.
+Moreover, BLIP-2 uses a more powerful 11B Flan-T5xxl encoder. \methodname does not use these exhaustive knowledge bases but still achieves the best results on majority fine-grained datasets (average +16.7\%/+11.3\%/+14.8\% gains over WordNet/BLIP-2/CaSED), which demonstrate \methodname is effective and general.